FlaareZero/gal_grus/README.md

 v1.2
 - Raised up the earpiece audio output even more, should give a more "spatial sound" kind of feel
-- Correct a few typos here and there
+- Corrected a few typos here and there